Optical Context Compression Is Just (Bad) Autoencoding: Experimental setup

 where the skip connection uses adaptive average pooling to match the downsampled length.
 Each block halves the sequence length; stacking $L$ blocks yields $2^L\times$ compression.
 A learnable separator token is appended after compression.

-\paragraph{Vision (DeepSeek-OCR).} The vision encoder follows DeepSeek-OCR's architecture: text is first rendered to an image, then processed through a three-stage pipeline. \textbf{Stage 1}: A SAM ViT-B encoder (12 layers, 768 dimensions, 12 heads) extracts spatial features from the rendered image. \textbf{Stage 2}: A CLIP-L vision transformer (24 layers, 1024 dimensions, 16 heads) processes these features with global attention. \textbf{Stage 3}: A projector maps the concatenated SAM and CLIP features to the decoder's embedding space (1280 dimensions).
-The number of vision tokens depends on image resolution: 73 tokens at 512$\times$512 (tiny), 111 at 640$\times$640 (small), 273 at 1024$\times$1024 (base), and 421 at 1280$\times$1280 (large).
+\paragraph{Vision (DeepSeek-OCR).} The vision encoder follows DeepSeek-OCR's architecture: text is first rendered to an image, then processed through a three-stage pipeline. \textbf{Stage 1}: A SAM ViT-B~\citep{kirillov2023segment} encoder (12 layers, 768 dimensions, 12 heads) extracts spatial features from the rendered image. \textbf{Stage 2}: A CLIP-L~\citep{radford2021learningtransferablevisualmodels} vision transformer (24 layers, 1024 dimensions, 16 heads) processes these features with global attention. \textbf{Stage 3}: A projector maps the concatenated SAM and CLIP features to the decoder's embedding space (1280 dimensions).
+The number of vision tokens produced by the encoder depends on image resolution: 73 at 512$\times$512 (tiny), 111 at 640$\times$640 (small), 273 at 1024$\times$1024 (base), and 421 at 1280$\times$1280 (large).
+The total context lengths reported in our tables (78, 116, 278, 426) additionally include a BOS token and a 4-token vision prompt.
 The vision encoder contains approximately 400M parameters.

-\subsection{Decoder Architecture Details}
+\subsection{Decoder architecture details}

 The decoder is a 12-layer transformer based on DeepSeek-V2 architecture with 1280 hidden dimensions, 10 attention heads (128 dimensions per head), and 6848 FFN intermediate dimensions.
 The model uses rotary position embeddings (RoPE) with base frequency 10000 and applies RMSNorm in a pre-norm configuration (normalization before attention and feed-forward layers).
 The decoder contains approximately 570M active parameters per token (3B total with mixture-of-experts).